 The benefits of eating honey are sweet and many.
-From the claims of honey and weight loss to relieving joint pain and many other benefits, raw honey is truly a very special food.
+From the claims of relieving allergy symptoms, weight, relieving joint pain, raw honey is truly a very special food.

 Using honey in your raw food lifestyle or even if you are not into raw foods is a wonderful health treat.
 Honey is truly a unique and wonderful food.